AnthonyAspen/gowebapp/README.md

-This is a basic wiki golang project, where I've implemented CRUD operations, uploading images and basic front-end to make the wiki look better.
+This is a basic wiki golang project, from go.dev
+I've implemented CRUD operations, uploading images and basic front-end to make the wiki look better.